rob-deutsch/speeduino-lps/README.md

 # speeduino-lps

-Displays a running log of Speeduino's loops-per-second.
+Command-line utility that displays a running log of Speeduino's loops-per-second.

 ## Installation